 Damage or theft following unforced entry

-If your windows or doors are left unlocked or unsecured which results in theft or damage, this will not be covered under your policy.
+If your windows or doors are left unlocked or unsecured which results in theft or damage.

-While we are able to provide buildings insurance for empty properties while renovation works are being carried out, we are unable to provide cover for the renovation works themselves.
+While you'll be able to secure buildings insurance for empty properties while renovation works are being carried out, you may not be able to get cover for the renovation works themselves.

 Who needs unoccupied home insurance?